Key questions and concepts for the economy and the financial system - briefly explained

 The central bank is the core of the financial system and is responsible for ensuring that important pieces of the system function.

-The countercyclical capital buffer is a component of the total capital requirement that banks must meet to become more resilient.
-It is intended to contribute to building bank capital during upturns so that they are resilient to larger losses.
+The countercyclical capital buffer is a component of the total capital requirement that banks must meet to be more resilient.
+It is intended to contribute to building bank capital during upturns.

 Money and payment system